Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Construction and proof of the Liouvillian simulation algorithm

 Therefore, when post-selecting on $\ket{0}_\mathrm{anc}$, we find that the encoded amplitude on $\ket{\vec{\bar x}}$ is then $\frac{1}{\tau_n}\bra{0}W_{\vec{x}}^\dagger\frac{\partial H_{\tel}}{x_{n,j}}W_{\vec{x}}\ket{0} = \frac{1}{\tau_n}\frac{\partial E_{\tel}}{\partial x_{n,j}}$.
 Hence, this process block-encodes the electronic forces on the nuclear registers by phase kickback.

 Next, we proceed to the factors of the block encoding.
-The scaling factor follows from the Hamiltonian derivative operator in \cref{lemHamDeriv}, which is $\tau_n \in \mathcal O \left( \frac{\tilde NZ_n}{h_{\tel}^2}\right)$.
-Given that the electronic register is computed and then uncomputed, when encoding the ground state energy onto the nuclear register, the ancilla qubits are the max of the ancilla qubits between $H_{\tel}$ and $H_{\mathrm{force}}$, or $a_{\tel}$ and $a_{\mathrm{force}}$, plus the size of the electronic register, or $\mathcal{O}(\tilde N \log B)$.
+The scaling factor follows from the Hamiltonian derivative operator in \cref{lemHamDeriv}, which is $\tau_n \in \mathcal O \left( \frac{\widetilde NZ_n}{h_{\tel}^2}\right)$.
+Given that the electronic register is computed and then uncomputed, when encoding the ground state energy onto the nuclear register, the ancilla qubits are the max of the ancilla qubits between $H_{\tel}$ and $H_{\mathrm{force}}$, or $a_{\tel}$ and $a_{\mathrm{force}}$, plus the size of the electronic register, or $\mathcal{O}(\widetilde N \log B)$.

 Regarding the error, we first prepare the ground state of $H^{\rm ctrl}_{\tel}$ up to fidelity $1-\varepsilon_{\mathrm{prep}}$ with \cref{lemGSPrep}.
 This produces a state $\ket{\phi_0}$ such that $\lvert(\bra{\psi_0}\otimes\bra{0})\ket{\phi_0}\rvert \geq 1-\varepsilon_{\mathrm{prep}}$.
-For cleanliness, we denote $\ket{\tilde \psi_0} = \ket{\psi_0}\otimes\ket{0}$.
+For cleanliness, we denote $\ket{\widetilde \psi_0} = \ket{\psi_0}\otimes\ket{0}$.
 Then the $\ell_2$ distance between the two states can be found to be

-Given that the final block encoding is that of a diagonal matrix on different nuclear positions, the error term of the block encoding (spectral norm difference) is less than that of the maximum difference on a single entry.
+Given that the final block encoding is that of a \emph{diagonal} matrix on different nuclear positions, the error term of the block encoding (spectral norm difference) is less than that of the maximum difference on a single entry, that is, the maximum difference on the eigenvalues themselves.
 We derive the difference as follows via a series of triangular inequalities and drop the notation on nuclear positions, as the derivation is for a single position:

 We now derive the upper bounds of the three absolute differences.
 The first term can be bounded by the Cauchy–Schwarz inequality such that

 where the last equality holds because $W$ is unitary.

 The second term can be similarly bounded such that